ling-sn/b-psid/I. Adapter Trimming/README.md

 ### Overview
 * Performs quality control (adapter trimming and merging) on raw fastqs.
-* The raw fastq files contain information for each **Read 1** and **Read 2**, such as their sequences and base quality scores.
-If one of the reads has poor quality scores, then it will be discarded and the read will be unpaired.
-Otherwise, depending on if the reads overlap, they will be merged or unmerged.
+* The raw fastqs contain information for each **Read 1** and **Read 2**, such as their sequences and base quality scores.
+If one of the reads has poor quality scores, then it will be discarded and the read will stay unpaired.
+Otherwise, depending on whether the reads overlap, they will be merged or unmerged.

   <img src="https://github.com/user-attachments/assets/96b31246-c87b-482b-8649-53b5c5ded5bb" width="400"/>